CamilleBouliere/SASS-PHP---Out-of-the-box/README.md

 So, basicaly you have to modify files inside *scss/* directory and call your CSS the same way you call *.scss* files.
 It's transparent and can be used with quite any CMS.

-## What is nice ?
+## What is nice

-You know how to copy a file ?
-You know SCSS ?
+You know how to copy a file?
+You know SCSS?
 You are ready!
 It's perfect for frontend developers who don't want to bother with backend.

-## What is NOT nice ?
+## What is NOT nice

 I'm not a backend developer!
 I don't know shit about nice PHP coding rules.
 So, here you have my little tool, built to ease up my *coding* life.
 It mostly works well... but it's not optimized, there might be some errors and security holes.

-## You prefer LESS ?
+## You prefer LESS?

 Check out [LESS PHP - Out of the box][lesscompiler].